chris-vest/argocd_workshop/steps/0x_AllScripts.md

 Let's start with port-forwarding to Prometheus:

-`kubectl port-forward svc/prometheus-server 8090:80 -n prometheus`
+`kubectl port-forward svc/prometheus-server 8090:80 -n prometheus &> /dev/null &`

 Now you can get to Prometheus at localhost:8090